 Do you give away little goodies to get people to come to your camp fair booth?
 If so, does it help?

-A couple of weeks ago I was at a camp fair along with dozens of other camps trying to stand out from the crowd to prospective campers and parents.
-At the door visitors were given a bag to keep their brochures and goodies in.
+Recently, I was at a camp fair along with dozens of other camps trying to stand out from the crowd to prospective campers and parents.
+At the door, visitors were given a bag to keep their brochures and goodies in.
 As parents left I noticed that there bags were full of brochures and goodies alike.
 Camps were giving all kinds of things away.
 Here are some of the give-aways I saw…

 - Hawaiian leis